ADN Programs in NYC: Top Campus & Online

 As the table below demonstrates, registered nurses earn substantially more than other entry-level healthcare occupations, especially those in allied health.
 While medical assistant and licensed practical nurse training programs typically take a year or less, staying in school for just 12 months longer can more than double your yearly earnings.
 Registered nurses can also take on more advanced responsibilities, which also adds to salary potential.

-According to the New York State Department of Labor, jobs for registered nurses in NYC are projected to grow by more than 24 percent through 2028, leading to nearly 20,000 new positions.
-In addition, just more than 6,600 existing jobs will open each year because of current NYC-based registered nurses changing positions or retiring.
+According to Projections Central, jobs for registered nurses in NY are projected to grow by 17 percent through 2030, leading to nearly 33,420 new positions.
 This makes a career as a registered nurse fantastic for those seeking job stability.
 They can rest assured that nursing roles will continue to flourish and expand for the foreseeable future.

 After working in the field for several years, some RNs decide to update their credentials.
 Several schools throughout NYC offer nursing education programs designed to help RNs advance their careers by taking on more responsibility and therefore earning more money.
 Examples include the RN-to-BS program at Hunter College CUNY and the online RN-to-MS in nursing education at CUNY School of Professional Studies.
 This latter program is ideal for RNs interested in becoming APRNs, or advanced practice registered nurses.